-The waiting game is not your friend
+The waiting game is not your friend.

 This happens because your sender history doesn’t match.
 Whenever you send sporadic emails, and then you start sending a more considerable volume of emails is not natural.

-We notice something, especially with e-commerce when Black Friday and Cyber Monday happens once a year.
+We notice something, especially with e-commerce when Black Friday and Cyber Monday happen once a year.
 They keep a low volume all year round, and when this time occurs, they send thousands of emails per day repeatedly because they know how much money they can make.
-The problem is that the spam filters all in full force blocking your emails.
+The problem is that the spam filters are all in full force blocking your emails.

 Keywords aren’t just for SEO

-For instance, if you are overdue with words like “Buy, call now, $$, be your own boss, etc.”, you can see a complete list here; the chances are that you’re going to end up filtered.
+For instance, if you are overdue with words like “Buy, call now, $, be your own boss, etc.” you can see a complete list here; the chances are that you’re going to end up filtered.